rahil627/my-programming-stuff/langs/programming-languages.md

   - see below under #### meh

 perl
-  - cryptic text-processer with a heavy emphasis on regex DSL turned into a general programming langauge
+  - cryptically terse text-processer with a heavy emphasis on regex DSL turned into a general programming langauge
-  - note: awk is similar, but never turned into a programming langauge
+  - note: awk, a cli program, is similar, but never turned into a programming langauge
+  - seems to have the reputation that only old veteran bearded linux hackers have ever mastered it
+  - embeds/interops with C/C++?

 PHP
   - $var, $func?, $_special_var, $everything
+  - perhaps the only thing worse than javascript, and perhaps closest to the horror that is objective-c
+  - suprisingly good performance, especially when compared to ruby 'n python
+  - Wordpress has kept this alive for a long long time

 ActionScript (3)
   - thanks to Flash and it's game engines FlashPunk and Flixel, i was able to make my first *little* games with them! :)